Getting More Out of Claude Code (3) — Sub-agents and Agent Teams

 }

-2.3 Starting a team
+2.3 Starting a Team

-Describe the team structure in natural language:
+Describe the team composition in natural language:

-- One on UX
+- one for UX

-- One on technical architecture
+- one for technical architecture

-- One playing devil's advocate
+- one as a devil's advocate

-2.4 Display modes
+2.4 Display Modes

-| Mode | Description | Requirements |
+| Mode | Setting value | Environment |

 |---|---|---|

-| in-process | All teammates in one terminal | Any terminal |
+| in-process | "in-process" | All teammates in one terminal |

-| split panes | Each teammate in a separate pane | tmux or iTerm2 |
+| split panes | "tmux" | Requires tmux; each teammate in its own pane |

 {

-"teammateMode": "in-process"
+"teammateMode": "auto"

 }

-2.5 Communicating with teammates
+2.5 Communicating with Teammates

-Shift+Downand type directly
+Shift+Downand instruct directly

-Tell the security reviewer teammate to focus on the auth module
+Tell the security-reviewer teammate to focus on the auth module

-2.6 Task management
+2.6 Task Management

-A shared task list coordinates work:
+A shared task list coordinates the work:

-- The lead creates tasks and assigns them
+- The lead creates and assigns tasks

-2.7 Plan approval mode
+2.7 Plan Approval Mode

 Have the architect teammate refactor the auth module, but require plan approval before changes

-Spawn 5 teammates to investigate different hypotheses.
+Create a 5-teammate agent team to investigate different hypotheses.

-2.9 Best practices
+2.9 Best Practices

 2.10 Limitations

-- Teammates can’t create their own teams
+- Teammates can’t create their own team or sub-teams

-3.1 Key features
+3.1 Key Features

-3.3 Agent Teams vs OMCC
+3.2 Agent Teams vs OMCC

 | Agent Teams (built-in) | OMCC (community) | |